- Vital Sparks

 Saying goodbye to a surprisingly versatile tune

-One of the hallmarks of The Sacred Harp is that is does not shy away from many unpleasantries in life.
+One of the hallmarks of The Sacred Harp is that it does not shy away from many unpleasantries in life.
 Death, of course, is a major theme, and so is sin, temptation, and failure.
-Since the book was first published, The Sacred Harp has acknowledged the reality that alcohol is often a ravaging influence has on individuals and their families.
+Since 1850, The Sacred Harp has acknowledged the reality that alcohol is often a ravaging influence on individuals and their families.
 It has included the temperance song, 334 O COME AWAY:

 O come, come away,